The word tantra (Sanskrit : Tissue, continuum, context; liberation by desire (Tanha) ) is a common term in Shivaism and

 Most of the so-called tantric groups offer therefore a confusing mix of erotic practices and pseudo-spirituality.

 Tantra has in common that its representation is held in a deliberately misleading secret language, which also applies similarly to the allegories of Puranas.

-In Hinduism, Tantra is a religious style of rituals (Vamamarga, Acharas) and meditation.
+In Hinduism is Tantra a religious style of rituals (Vamamarga, Acharas) and meditation.
 The name was first mentioned in the Rigveda (X.71.9).
 The Agamas contain tantric scriptures.

 The tantric traditions are in the Shaiva Siddhanta and the Mantrapīṭha (Bhairava-oriented) as well as in the shaktistic Vidyāpīṭha and the Kulamārga traditions.
 Sri Vidya is a tantric shakta tradition with Lalitā Tripurasundarī ("Beautiful Goddess of the Three Cities"), a tantric version of Lakshmi.